Pancakes and applesauce, together at last!

 CINNAMON APPLESAUCE PANCAKES

-- 1 1/2 cups spelt flour, or flour of choice
+- 1 1/2 cups light spelt or unbleached all-purpose flour

 - 2 tablespoons coconut or organic pure cane sugar